CalMWolfs/BetterMapPort/README.md

 # BetterMap Forge Port
 A port of Soopy, Tenios and Bloom's bettermap to forge

+## Current Features
+- Connection to soopys socket
+- Downloading storing and processing room data from the api

 ## License

 This project is currently licensed under LGPL-3.0, see [LICENSE](LICENSE) for more details.